Rainbow Serpent: Parallels

+Robert Blust has documented beliefs about the rainbow in tribal societies around the world that closely resemble the Rainbow Serpent myth of Australia.

 Influence in modern culture

 Sidney Nolan's Snake (1970–72), held at the Museum of Old and New Art in Hobart, is a giant Rainbow Serpent mural made of 1620 painted panels.

 The Rainbow Serpent, in addition to the continuation of traditional beliefs is often referenced in modern culture by providing inspiration for art, film, literature, music, religion, and social movements.
 For example, The Rainbow Serpent Festival, an annual music festival in Australia, and the Rainbow Serpent Project, a series of films which document the filmmaker's journey to various sacred sites around the Earth, are both inspired and named after the creature.

 Many Aboriginal Australian artists continue to be inspired by the Rainbow Serpent and use it as a subject in their art.
 An artist by the name of Belle Parker created a painted in the year 2000 called 'The Journey'.
 This painting combined the Rainbow Serpent with the Christian cross.
 She even won the Blake prize for this piece.

 The Rainbow Serpent has also appeared as a character in literature.
 The Lardil people's Dreaming story of the Rainbow Serpent was retold in Dick Roughsey's award-winning Australian children's book The Rainbow Serpent; the Rainbow Serpent has also appeared as a character in comic books such as Hellblazer.
 The Rainbow Serpent, under the name Yurlungur, has featured as a demon or persona in several titles of the Megami Tensei series of Japanese role-playing games.
 The Rainbow Serpent has also appeared as an antagonistic character in the novel Eyes of the Rainbow Serpent.

 The Rainbow Serpent can still serve a cultural role today, particularly for Aboriginal Australians.
 Some New Age religions and spirituality movements around the world have now also adopted the Rainbow Serpent as an icon.

 Similarly, the Rainbow Serpent can inspire social movements.
 Art historian Georges Petitjean has suggested that the identification of the Rainbow Serpent with various genders and sexualities helps to explain why the rainbow flag has been adopted as the symbol of lesbian, gay, bisexual, (although this is just speculation and quite possibly untrue).
 Politically, for example, the Rainbow Serpent was adopted as the symbol of an anti-uranium mining campaign in Australia, using the notion that the mining would disturb the Serpent and cause it to seek revenge as a metaphor for environmental destruction.